 After the first draft is complete, send to the partner to give feedback or approve.
 Give ample time between a writing due date and a feedback due date.
 I like to give a week if I have planned far enough in advance to allow for this.

-During the content finalization period, have your promotional team begin creating the assets needed to promote the content, such as the landing page, emails, social media images, infographics, SlideShares, blog posts, etc. Since working with a partner will likely take longer than a normal content creation process, this will help to save you some time.
+During the content finalization period, have your promotional team begin creating the assets needed to promote the content, such as the shared landing page as well as emails, social media images, infographics, blog posts, etc. Since working with a partner will likely take longer than a normal content creation process, this will help to save you some time.

 It's important to set an agreed upon launch date with the partner.
 On this date, both teams’ email, social campaigns, and blog promotion should start.